-Oryza sativa Japonica Assembly and Gene Annotation
+Oryza sativa Japonica Group Assembly and Gene Annotation

 About Oryza sativa Japonica

 Oryza sativa Japonica (rice) is the staple food for 2.5 billion people.
 It is the grain with the second highest worldwide production after Zea mays.
 In addition to its agronomic importance, rice is an important model species for monocot plants and cereals such as maize, wheat, barley and sorghum.
-O. sativa has a compact diploid genome of approximately 500 Mbp (n=12) compared with the multi-gigabase genomes of maize, wheat and barley.
+O. sativa has a compact diploid genome of approximately 500 Mb (n=12) compared with the multi-gigabase genomes of maize, wheat and barley.

 Assembly

-Kawahara et al. (2013) describe the integrated Os-Nipponbare-Reference-IRGSP-1.0 pseudomolecules, also known as MSU7.
+Kawahara et al (2013) describe the integrated Os-Nipponbare-Reference-IRGSP-1.0 pseudomolecules, also known as MSU7.
 Gene loci, gene models and associated annotations were independently created by each group, but can be easily compared using the common reference.

 Annotation

-Cross references between the two gene sets provided by rap-db allow searching and querying using either identifier space, but only the IRGSP gene models are used in our gene trees.
+MSU-7 gene models were also loaded for visual comparison to the IRGSP set.
+Cross references between the two gene sets provided by RAP-DB allow searching and querying using either identifier space, but only the IRGSP/RAPDB models are used in our gene trees.

 Regulation

-- Probes from the Rice Genome Array for two rice cultivars were aligned to the genome [5].
+Probes from the Rice Genome Array for two rice cultivars were aligned to the genome.

 Variation